 This makes the tiny crustaceans extremely interesting for both grown-ups and kids: it’s not often that you can actually examine a species that is so old, and especially grow it on your desk at home, with minimal care required.

 But despite their long history, Triops don’t live that long: an adult lives, on average, for 90 days and are not really good pets as they are highly predatory and tend to eat any other living being in their aquarium.

 Sure, they won’t be able to eat larger fish, but everything else is fair game, making these little beasts fun to have and extremely interesting to rise.

 As I was saying before, the Triops World kit was the first one I have ever had and it all started a few years ago.
 This is actually the first photo of my home-grown Triops, thanks to this kit:

-I got the My living World: Triops World from Amazon, because it’s the easiest way to buy stuff.
+I got the My living World: Triops World from Amazon (affiliate link), because it’s the easiest way to buy stuff.
 You might find it in traditional stores – but mine was delivered quickly, without any problems.

 The package itself consists of a small plastic tank for your to-be-born Triops, a complete and easy to read instructions book telling you everything that you need to do in order for the microscopic eggs to hatch, a small packet of Triops food and eggs, one with sand, as well as a small spoon and pipette.

 The plastic tank is really small – but fortunately these creatures normally live in very small puddles of water, so it should be no problem (as it is with fish, for example).